Tudesz/PWSDDE-cont/README.md

 - two parameter continuation of grazing, sliding, or user defined bifurcations
 - *COCO "core"* compatible definition of the governing MP-BVP and its monitor functions
 - limited treatment of neutral delays (WARNING: forward propagation of discontinuities may lead to major interpolation errors!)
+- partial support for state dependent delays (only explicit dependence on the present state is allowed!)

 ## Installation
 - Clone the repository or download the zip file containing the codes and place them in an arbitrary folder.